 Griffin Hansbury is the author of Feral City: On Finding Liberation in Lockdown New York (a Finalist for the Lambda Literary Award in Transgender Nonfiction) and Vanishing New York: How a Great City Lost Its Soul (both written as Jeremiah Moss), as well as The Nostalgist, a novel, and Day for Night, a collection of poems.

-A two-time NYFA fellow with a master’s degree in Creative Writing from New York University, where he studied with poets such as Cornelius Eady, Allen Ginsberg, Galway Kinnell, and Sharon Olds.
-His writing on the city has appeared in The New York Times, The New York Daily News, and online for The New Yorker, The Paris Review, The Atlantic, The Village Voice, The New York Observer, Salon, and The New York Review of Books.
+A Pushcart Prize winner and two-time NYFA fellow (Nonfiction and Poetry), he has a master’s degree in Creative Writing/Poetry from New York University, where he studied with poets such as Cornelius Eady, Allen Ginsberg, Galway Kinnell, and Sharon Olds.
+His writing on the city has appeared in n+1, The New York Times, The New York Daily News, and online for The New Yorker, The Paris Review, The Atlantic, The Village Voice, The New York Observer, Salon, and The New York Review of Books.
 He has also written for and been featured on the radio show This American Life, and appears in the film The Stroll.

 His blog “Vanishing New York” was frequently named a Best of New York by the Village Voice.
 He’s been hailed as “New York City’s career elegist” by the New York Times, and the New Yorker magazine has said, “New York is lucky to have him on its side.”
 In 2017 he founded #SaveNYC, a grassroots activist group that raised awareness of the small business crisis in New York and advocated on behalf of local mom and pops.